Kiehl's: The Stuyvesant Pear Tree

 Kiehl's original store, located at 3rd Avenue and 13th Street in the East Village of Manhattan, occupies the same space as when it was founded in 1851.
 The site of Kiehl's location is known as "Pear Tree Corner" for the pear tree Peter Stuyvesant, governor of the Dutch colony New Amsterdam, planted there in 1667.
 A wagon collision felled the tree in 1867; it was then known as "the oldest living thing in the city of New York."
 In November 2003, Kiehl's initiated the replanting of a new pear tree in its spot.
 Today, the store has evolved into a neighborhood institution; Frommer's 2010 New York City travel guide states "Kiehl's is more than a store, it's a virtual cult."
 Distinguishing features of the store include its window display of vintage druggist relics, and the collection of classic Harley-Davidson and Indian motorcycles housed within its doors.
+In 2022, Kiehl's revamped the original 170 year old flagship store to pay tribute to its history and growth throughout the years.
+The company also launched a new campaign called "We Skincare About You Since 1851" to remind customers of its longstanding mission to deliver good customer service.

 Products and sales

 Kiehl's states that it spends three to five times more on its cosmetic products than its competitors.
 At the same time, Kiehl's merchandise is "priced at the lower end of prestige skin care" while being distinguished for its "simple and straightforward packing which speaks to the old apothecary concept."

 To market its products, Kiehl's applies a non-traditional marketing approach that "relies heavily on free product samples, word of mouth endorsements from existing customers, and innovative marketing techniques."
 Particularly known for its generous sampling policy, "Kiehl's gave away more than 12 million samples a year, which represents 80 percent of their total marketing budget" according to Lynn Upshaw in Truth: The New Rules for Marketing in a Skeptical World.
 Upshaw writes, "The Kiehl's way of 'selling' is not to sell at all.
 They believe the products will do what they do and no hype will change that."
 Donations, most prominently in charity event gift bags, also attract customers.

 On a local store level, Kiehl's works to understand each new location and develop a unique approach for that market.
 For example, for the opening a new store in New York's Upper West Side, Kiehl's supported improvements to a local playground in Central Park, a hot community topic at the time.
 Within the stores, Kiehl's is known for its focus on customer service and its "retail brand experience."
-Their lab-coated staff undergoes an "intensive four-week residency schooling that drills them in the chemistry, use and application of Kiehl's products."
+Their lab-coated staff undergoes an "intensive four-week residency schooling that thoroughly educates them in the chemistry, use and application of Kiehl's products."